acheong08/acheong08/portfolio.md

 ### revChatGPT
 Reverse engineering of ChatGPT, includes conversation history tracking, title generation, conversation management, and plugins

-- More than 447k downloads and 26.1k GitHub stars (top 600 on GitHub)
+- More than 447k downloads and 26.1k GitHub stars (top 600 on GitHub out of over 100 million)
 - Working with a REST API

 ### EdgeGPT